Photography pricing guide: How to know what to charge in 2022

 Tip #4: Find a trusted adviser

-Organizations such as the Association of Photographers (AOP) can also provide and guidance for their members, including help with contracts and negotiations.
+Organizations such as the Association of Photographers (AOP) can also provide support and guidance for their members, including help with contracts and negotiations.
 Working with a professional organization or even an agent can be invaluable, as can assisting for an established photographer.
 More and more, we’re also seeing established pros offer business mentoring services to emerging photographers.
 Of course, you have to pay for these coaching sessions, but they can pay off in the long run.

 Tip #5: Reassess every year